-Additional Support Services and Waivers to Exceed Guidelines - Support services not specifically mentioned above will be considered on an individual basis with the amounts determined based on the needs of the individual, as documented in the IEP/ISS, and needed for success in the program.
-Service Provider must gain written approval of the WDB Director or designee before the expense is incurred.
+Additional Support Services and Waivers to Exceed Guidelines - Supportive services are for the purpose of removing barriers to successful participation in career and training services that result in an increase in wages, aiding in self-sufficiency.
+Support services not specifically mentioned above will be considered on an individual basis with the amounts determined based on the needs of the individual, as documented in the IEP/ISS, and needed for success in the program.
+Service Provider must gain written approval of the WDB WIOA Operations and Compliance Specialist or designee before the expense is incurred.
+Approval must be uploaded to ASSET Documents by the Service Provider.